-- D. Uneven Treatment of Watchers and Representatives at the County Election Boards' Canvassing of Ballots. - 138.
-In every instance where an absentee or mail-in ballot is opened and canvassed by a county election board, poll watchers and canvass representatives are legally permitted to be present.
-See Election Code Section 1308(b), 25 P.S. § 3146.8(b) ("Watchers shall be permitted to be present when the envelopes containing official absentee ballots and mail-in ballots are opened and when such ballots are counted and recorded."); see also 25 P.S. § 3146.8(g)(1.1) and (g)(2). - 139.
-Poll watchers and canvass representatives serve the important purpose of assuring voters, candidates, political parties, and political bodies, who may question the fairness of the election process, that the same is conducted in compliance with the law, and is done in a correct manner which protects the integrity and validity of the vote and ensures that all elections are free, open, fair, and honest. - 140.
-Defendants have not allowed watchers and representatives to be present when the required declarations on envelopes containing official absentee and mailin ballots are reviewed for sufficiency, when the ballot envelopes are opened, and when such ballots are counted and recorded.
-Instead, watchers were kept by security personnel and a metal barricade from the area where the review, opening, and counting were taking place.
+D. Uneven Treatment of Watchers and Representatives at the County Election Boards' Canvassing of Ballots.

+145. In every instance where an absentee or mail-in ballot is opened and canvassed by a county election board, poll watchers and canvass representatives are legally required to be present.
+See Election Code Section 1308(b), 25 P.S. § 3146.8(b) ("Watchers shall be permitted to be present when the envelopes containing official absentee ballots and mail-in ballots are opened and when such ballots are counted and recorded."); see also 25 P.S. § 3146.8(g)(1.1) and (g)(2).
+(Emphasis added.)

+146. Poll watchers and canvass representatives serve the important purpose of assuring voters, candidates, political parties, and political bodies, who may question the fairness of the election process, that the same is conducted in compliance with the law, and is done in a correct manner that protects the integrity and validity of the vote and ensures that all elections are free, open, fair, and honest.

+147. Defendants refused to allow watchers and representatives to be present when the required declarations on envelopes containing official absentee and mail-in ballots were reviewed for sufficiency, when the ballot envelopes were opened, and when such ballots were counted and recorded.
+Instead, watchers were denied access by security personnel and a metal barricade from the area where the review, opening, and counting were taking place.
+Some of the Trump campaign watchers were threatened with arrest if they approached the counting process area.
 Consequently, it was physically impossible to view the envelopes or ballots.

-- 141. In Centre County, the central pre-canvassing location was a large ballroom.
-The set-up was such that the poll watchers did not have meaningful access to observe the canvassing and tabulation process of mail-in and absentee ballots, and in fact, the poll watchers and observers who were present could not actually observe the ballots such that they could confirm or object to the validity of the ballots. - 142.
-In Philadelphia County, poll watchers and canvass representatives were denied access altogether in some instances. - 143.
-In Delaware County, observers were denied access to a back room counting area.
-After a court-ordered injunction, the poll watchers and canvass representatives were finally allowed in the back room counting area on November 5, 2020, to observe, but for only five minutes every two hours.
-During the allowed observation time in the back room counting area, the observers witnessed tens of thousands of paper ballots. - 144.
-Other Pennsylvania Counties provided watchers with appropriate access to view the ballots as required by Commonwealth law.
-However, Defendants intentionally denied the Trump Campaign access to unobstructed observation and ensure opacity, denying Plaintiffs and the residents of Pennsylvania the equal protection of the law.
+148. In Centre County, the central pre-canvassing location was a large ballroom.
+The set-up was such that the poll watchers did not have meaningful access to observe the canvassing and tabulation process of mail-in and absentee ballots, and in fact, the poll watchers and observers who were present could not actually observe the ballots to be abl to confirm or object to the validity of the ballots.

+149. In Philadelphia County, poll watchers and canvass representatives were denied access altogether.

+150. In Delaware County, observers were denied access to a back room counting area.
+After a court-ordered injunction, the poll watchers and canvass representatives were allowed in the back room counting area on November 5, 2020, but for only five minutes every two hours.
+During the limited observation time in the counting area, observers witnessed tens of thousands of paper ballots but they could only review a handful.

+151. Other Republican controlled Pennsylvania Counties, such as York, provided watchers with appropriate access to view the ballots as required by Commonwealth law.
+However, Defendants in Democratic-controlled counties intentionally denied the Trump Campaign access to unobstructed observation to ensure validity of the ballots, denying Plaintiffs and Pennsylvania residents the equal protection of the law.